CarlMartin1/Python_Projects/README.md

 # Python_Projects

-Repo of useful Python projects I've completed.
+Repository of small python projects I'm working on to help develop my understanding of the language.